 Pricing and Availability

 The AMD Ryzen 9 3900XT, Ryzen 7 3800XT and Ryzen 5 3600XT processors are expected to be available from retailers and etailers worldwide starting July 7, 2020.
 They come with a manufacturer’s suggested retail price of $499 USD, $399 USD and $249 USD respectively.
-Well put links when we see them listed on sites like Amazon or Newegg later.
+You can check the latest pricing and availability below.

 AMD Ryzen 3000XT Matisse Refresh CPU Specifications